snozbot/fungus/Docs/command_ref/variable_commands.md

-Integer Data | Fungus.IntegerData | Integer value to set with Float Data | Fungus.FloatData | Float value to set with String Data | Fungus.StringDataMulti | String value to set with
+Integer Data | Fungus.IntegerData | Integer value to set with Float Data | Fungus.FloatData | Float value to set with String Data | Fungus.StringDataMulti | String value to set with Game Object Data | Fungus.GameObjectData | GameObject value to set with